 Application to managerial-leadership

-As a professional you are, expected to walk into the door already being a master of the work you do.
+As a professional, you are expected to walk into the door already being a master of your work.
 This is tough because mastery of a process and work may take years.

 For example, consider a new manager who has to set goals, develop plans, and delegate tasks.
 This new manager got promoted during a busy time.
-The organization believes that smart people figure things out.
-The organization assumes that once you become a manager, you know these things.
-The manager freaks out (learning by drowning) YELLS at someone, poorly delegates the work.
-The project gets completed, but is late, over budget and the below quality.
+The organization believes that intelligent people figure things out.
+The organization assumes that you know these things once you become a manager.
+The manager freaks out (learning by drowning), YELLS at someone, and poorly delegates the work.
+The project gets completed but is late, over budget, and below quality.

-The project got-done, no-one supplied this manager with any feedback.
-What he did must have worked, right?
+The project got done.
+No one supplied this manager with any feedback.
+What he did must have worked.

 Any learning process goes through 3 phases:

-- Surface Understanding – Following the Rote Copying you begin to create an understanding for how to get things done.
-The learning becomes more than just copying.
-You now understand why and when and how to do the steps.
+- Surface Understanding – Following the Rote Copying, you begin to create an understanding of how to get things done.
+Learning becomes more than just copying.
+You now understand why and when, and how to do the steps.

-- Personal Mastery – Following Surface Understanding you enter the personal mastery phase.
-The learning becomes innate; you do the work without much thought about the details.
-In this phase, you have mastered the basics so much that you begin to create your own new, unique and useful solutions to the work.
+- Personal Mastery – Following Surface Understanding, you enter the personal mastery phase.
+Learning becomes innate; you do the work without much thought about the details.
+In this phase, you have mastered the basics so much that you begin to create your own new, unique, and useful solutions to the work.
 Innovation comes from mastery.